 Unfortunately, because invasive plant species like tamarisk and buffel grass reproduce so rapidly, pulling them from the river bed is only a temporary “band-aid” solution.
 To implement more systemic healing, we have begun to repopulate the river’s native seed bank using a native grass blend provided by Pima County.

 All clean-up equipment is provided by volunteer river stewards and Tucson Clean and Beautiful as well as the National Park Service.
 Native seeds are provided by Pima County Flood Control.
 Outreach materials and PPE are currently self-financed.
-If you are interested in donating to the project so that we can continue purchasing high quality gear for volunteers, please reach out.
+If you are interested in donating to the project so that we can continue purchasing high quality equipment and reimbursing volunteers, please reach out.

 Often our social and environmental histories are presented as separate, siloed experiences.
 The objective of this project is to dismantle those exclusive narratives by presenting an honest recount of the ecological and social injustices that degrade both our river and our communities.